pmean/build-website/text/06/ClopperPearson.md

 > review of Clopper Pearson approach and some competing formulas for
 > confidence intervals appears in
 >
-> -   **Approximate Is Better than \"Exact\" for Interval Estimation of
+> -   **Approximate Is Better than "Exact" for Interval Estimation of
 >     Binomial Proportions**.
 Alan Agresti; Brent A. Coull.
 The American
 >     Statistician, Vol. 52, No. 2.
 (May, 1998), pp. 119-126.
 >
 > Neither of these papers is readily available on the web for free.
 > Sorry!

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Confidence intervals](../category/ConfidenceIntervals.html).